Tishbe Vineyard, Gilead, Israel, 877 BC

 Gaddi’s droopy eye closed.
 “So, yes, Tubal and Peleg.
 Don’t suppose you—”

 Dad folded his arms across his chest.
 “They been talking crops with you? ’Cause you and I’ve had this conversation.”
 Dad’s scowl turned black.

 Elijah sucked in a breath.
 Dad had left his friendly salesman persona in the street with Balak and Balaam.

 Gaddi blinked his good eye several times.
 “The Moloch and the Asherah.
 They’re nothing personal, you know.”
 He pointed to a pile of shriveled-up apples and another of rotting cabbages.
 “Just business.”

 Dad stepped aside and swept his arm toward Elijah.

 The words flew from Elijah’s mouth.
 “What do you mean, ‘not personal’?”
 He took a step toward Gaddi.
 “You ever hear a baby scream in the fire?
 See skin scraped off a girl’s ankle?”

 Gaddi cocked his head.
 “I don’t suppose a boy can understand business.”

 Elijah’s face burned.
 “Business?”
 In one stride, his lanky form towered over Gaddi.
 “You want to understand their business?
 Splash red ink on your own wrist.
 Jump in that Moloch fire yourself.
-I got donkeys out front talk more sense.”
+I got donkeys talk more sense.”